The story of Kenneth Anger’s Hollywood Babylon

 Kenneth Anger’s book Hollywood Babylon has never ceased to be a source of controversy and outrage ever since it was made publicly available in 1975 by Rolling Stone’s printers Straight Arrow.

 What is less known is the infamous work began life as a 1957 magazine article printed in France, followed in 1959 by a book, again only published in French.
 An English language edition didn’t appear until 1965.
-This was a cheap news stand style paperback, that was banned, allegedly, within 10 days of publication.
+This was a cheap news stand style paperback, that was banned allegedly within 10 days of publication and thereafter was sold in a brown paper bag.

 While much of the book’s contents has been routinely refuted over the last 60 years, it still remains a fascinating and titillating snapshot of bitchy gossip, hearsay and urban legend from Tinsel town’s golden era.
 The title, in Anger’s typically Crowley-esque style, attempts to parallel the detailed intrigue of Hollywood’s bygone Golden Era of the 1920-1930’s with the lost civilisation of Babylon.